History of rail transport in Ireland: Great Southern & Western Railway

 Still known today as the 'premier line', the Great Southern & Western Railway (GS&WR) was the largest railway system in Ireland.
 It began as a railway incorporated to connect Dublin with Cashel – incorporated 6 August 1844 – and which was afterwards extended to the city of Cork.
+While the Cashel line became a branch between Thurles and Limerick Junction.
 Various other amalgamations took place until the end of the 19th century, among them lines to Limerick and Waterford.

 In 1900, as a result of Acts of Parliament, several important lines became part of the GS&WR system, including the Waterford & Central Ireland Railway and the Waterford, Limerick and Western Railway.
 The latter connected Sligo to Limerick.
 The Railway also connected with the Midland Great Western Railway main line at Athlone on its Dublin–Galway main line.

 The Athenry and Tuam Extension Light Railway 27 km (17 mi), Baltimore Extension Light Railway 13 km (8 mi), Tralee and Fenit Railway 13 km (8 mi); opened 1887 and Waterford, New Ross and Wexford Junction Railway 5 km (3.25 mi) (leased from D&SER) were worked by the Great Southern & Western Railway.

 Midland Great Western Railway

-The Midland Great Western Railway main line connected Dublin to Galway and Clifden via (Athlone); there were a number of branch lines: